nancyespinoza/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/new-android-specific-features.md

 ## Sync Information

 Allows the user to check sync information for a specific program.
+Now the synced records will not show any icon.
+Only unsynced, error or SMS icons will be displayed.

 ![](resources/images/image67.png){ width=25%}
 ![](resources/images/image68.png){ width=25%}